 - Do not re-apply for a child you have applied for before, unless your details have changed.
-For example, you have changed your name or address.

 If your child goes to college full-time or goes to a government-funded school outside Newcastle, speak to the college or school direct about how to apply for free school meals.

 During the coronavirus (COVID-19) outbreak, central Government is temporarily extending free school meal eligibility to include some children of groups who have no recourse to public funds (NRPF).

 - children of families with no recourse to public funds with a right to remain in the UK on grounds of private and family life under Article 8 of the European Convention on Human Rights

 - children of families receiving support under Section 17 of the Children Act 1989 who are also subject to a no recourse to public funds restriction

 These groups are also subject to a maximum household earnings threshold of £28,200 per annum.